themusecatcher/vue-amazing-ui/docs/guide/components/collapse.md

   {
     key: '2',
     header: 'This is panel header 2',
+    content:
-    content: `A dog is a type of domesticated animal.
-Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.
-A dog is a type of domesticated animal.
-Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.`
+      'A dog is a type of domesticated animal.
+Known for its loyalty and faithfulness,it can be found as a welcome guest in many households across the world.'
   },
   {
     key: '3',